llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_mem_data0prog1 "0/1"

 This command tells if the memory will be used for data or program accesses.
 Default is '0' for data access.

+The RAM program memory segments are loaded by the node.
+When the memory allocation is not possible the address shared to the node will be (uint32) (-1).

 Example :

 ```